-In the previous mission, we learned about functional programming.
+In the previous lesson, we learned about functional programming.
 We briefly spoke about the requirements of tasks, and how a combination of tasks combine so we can push forward with building a data pipeline.

-In this mission, we will build on the functional programming concepts we learned, and construct a real pipeline from scratch.
+In this lesson, we will build on the functional programming concepts we learned, and construct a real pipeline from scratch.
 The goal of our pipeline will be to take log lines from a text file, and create a summary CSV file of unique HTTP request types and their associated counts.
 Each line from the text file is from an NGINX log file.

 To begin learning how to construct a real pipeline from scratch, we're going to learn about special iterable types in Python called generators.
 Then, we will use these generators to build a high-performing data pipeline.

 Learning how to construct a data pipeline is a critical task for any data engineer.
 Because it's so critical and difficult to understand how to build a data pipeline without any hands-on practice, you’ll get to apply what you’ve learned from within your browser; there's no need to use your own machine to do the exercises.
 The Python environment inside of this course includes answer-checking to ensure you've fully mastered each concept before learning the next.

 2. Generators in Python

 3. Generator Comprehension